 Road Trip Essential #4: Boredom Busters

-We’ve never fully escaped the dreaded “are we there yet?” inquiries, but the following boredom busters have helped!
+Let’s face it, we’ll never fully escaped the dreaded “are we there yet?” question.
+But the following boredom busters can help!

-- Family Road Trip Playlist: As for what’s playing in our car, we have a family road trip playlist that I made before our big cross country road trip move to California.
+As for what’s playing in our car, we have a family road trip playlist that I made before our big cross-country road trip move to California.
 I add in new songs that we all like and take out some duds, but the first few songs have been the same since I made it.
-It’s our signal that we’re on the road and ready for adventure
+It’s our signal that we’re on the road and ready for adventure.

-- Backseat Movies and Video Games: We aren’t road trip purists.
+We aren’t road trip purists.
 Once we are rolling, we allow the kids to watch movies and for JJ to play games on his Kindle Fire.
-We have these seat back DVD players that allow them to watch movies while John and I listen to an audio-book.
+We also have seat-back DVD players that allow them to watch movies while John and I listen to an audiobook.
 I’ll always download some books before we leave.
-Our go-to’s are memoirs or autobiographies told by the author in his or her own voice.
+Our favorites are comedian autobiographies told by the author in his or her own voice.

-- Car Seat Organizers are helpful for keeping favorite games, books, and snacks within reach.
-We had a tray organizer for 2 year-old JJ, but he didn’t like it covering his legs.
+Car Seat Organizers help keep favorite games, books, and snacks within reach.
+We had a tray organizer for 2-year-old JJ, but he didn’t like it covering his legs.
 Now we just use simple containers that they can keep stashed next to them.
 Finding an organizing system that works for your family is a huge help when it comes to keeping everyone entertained.

 Road Trip Essential #5: Planning Tips and Tricks

-- Plan for Road Trip Fatigue: Aim to begin with longer mileage drives.
+Aim to begin with longer mileage drives.
 Longer drives are more fun at the start of a trip when you’re still feeling the excitement of being on the road, but are not as fun after several days.
-The same goes with lodging comfort.
+The same goes for lodging comfort.
 I try to book campsites in the beginning and end with more comfortable and spacious options.

-- Be Prepared to Stop: Check out some interesting stops along your route.
-Apps like Roadside America, TripBucket and Playground Buddy can help you find fun places to stretch your legs along the way.
+Check out some interesting stops along your route.
+Apps like Roadside America, TripBucket, and Playground Buddy can help you find fun places to stretch your legs along the way.
 And if you happen to pass by a point of interest sign leading to the World’s Largest Ball of Whatever, stop and take a look!

-- Prepare Kids Ahead of Time: Based on my experience working in museums, telling people they should appreciate something because “it’s important” almost always backfires.
+Based on my experience working in museums, telling people they should appreciate something almost always seems to backfire.
 Take time to introduce the context of your destination before you leave through picture books or kid-friendly shows.
 It can make a big difference to how kids experience your trip.

-- The Night Before: We like to leave early in the morning, so we usually spend the night before going through our packing lists and loading as much into the car as possible.
-I pack cooler items together in the fridge, so the only thing we have to do in the morning is transfer the fridge bags to the cooler, pop it in the car, and go.
+We like to leave early in the morning, so we usually spend the night before going through our packing lists and loading as much into the car as possible.
+I pack cooler items together in the fridge, so the only thing we have to do in the morning is transfer the fridge bags to the cooler, pop them in the car, and go.
 Truth: we’ve actually forgotten the one fridge-to-cooler bag before.
-Mornings like that are why I love lists!
+Mornings like that are why I need my lists!

 The Most Essential Family Road Trip Tip

-If my awesome itinerary is getting in the way of us enjoying our time together as a family, then it’s time to throw some things out.
+If my super amazing itinerary is getting in the way of us enjoying our time together as a family, then it’s time to throw some things out.
 This can be embarrassingly difficult for someone like me who wants to see everything.
-I’m putting it out there for those of you who, like me, need the occasional reminder that it’s ok to toss the careful plans aside and live in the moment.
+I’m putting it out there for those of you who, like me, need the occasional reminder that it’s ok to toss our careful plans aside and go with the flow.